 1. What are small business grants?

-Small business grants are funds provided to businesses by governments, organisations, or foundations to support specific projects or initiatives.
+Small business grants are funds provided by governments, organisations, or private institutions to help businesses grow, innovate, or support specific projects without requiring repayment in most cases.

-Entrepreneurs can find grant opportunities through government funding portals, regional development agencies, and business support organisations.
+Entrepreneurs can find grant opportunities through government funding websites, local councils, startup support organisations, and business development agencies.